AMAIOLAMO/amaiolamo.github.io/_posts/2023-12-19-About-Test-Drive-Development.md

-(Post is not yet finished, this is a draft)
 Long time no see!

 It has been a while since I last wrote a post, I was working more on my own life, and now I feel better than ever~

-# Something I've learnt
+# TDD, Extreme and Agile

-So enough chit chatting, I was recently playing with TDD (Test Driven Development), and am particularly interested in [Extreme Programming](https://en.wikipedia.org/wiki/Extreme_programming) with [Agile Development](https://en.wikipedia.org/wiki/Agile_software_development).
+I was recently playing with TDD (Test Driven Development), and am particularly interested in [Extreme Programming](https://en.wikipedia.org/wiki/Extreme_programming) with [Agile Development](https://en.wikipedia.org/wiki/Agile_software_development).

 As far as I have gotten in programming, and designing systems.
 I have always been quite slow, and it's sometimes demotivating, so TDD, Extreme and Agile Development sparked my interest.